ClovisReyes/qrgen/README.md

 # QR Code Generator and Scanner

-A lightweight, highly responsive, and premium glassmorphic single-page web utility to generate and scan QR codes natively from your browser.
+A lightweight, highly responsive, and single-page web utility to generate and scan QR codes natively from your browser.
 The application features a modern frosted-glass interface with harmonized color palettes, smooth hover micro-animations, and full offline-first capability.

 ## Features